 Who gets the exemptions and deductions when filing as married filing separately?

-For the dependent exemption, each child can only be claimed on one tax return.
+For the dependent exemption, each child can only be claimed on one tax return when filing taxes.
 The parents can use the exemption on the return that will give them the greatest tax benefit.
 If they have multiple children, they can use all exemptions on one return, one exemption on each return, or any other combination as long as each child is only claimed once.